Krassimira Ilieva-Makulec (Ph.D.)

 Grants, projects, expert’s statement, scientific research:

 - Action of the European Commission COST ES1308 ClimMani: “Climate Change Manipulation Experiments in Terrestrial Ecosystems: Networking and Outreach”.
 Implementation period 2013-2018 (an active part in the action, and a member of the management committee).

 - “Development of innovative methods for rapid identification of nematodes that cause damage to the economy”.
-Project of Museum and Institute of Zoology PAN cofunded by the European Regional Development Fund.
+A project of Museum and Institute of Zoology PAN co-funded by the European Regional Development Fund.
 Implementation period 2010-2014 (a contractor in the project).

 - “Metabolic Theory in Ecology at the local level: the relationship between the biomass, population density, species richness and the body size of selected animal taxa in Kampinos National Park”, NCN (2011/01/N/NZ6/05433).
 Implementation period 2010-2013.
 Project in PAN CBE.

 - “The importance of direct sowing for the conservation of organic matter and soil structure and diversity of soil fauna”, MNiSzW (N305171136).
 Implementation period 2009-2011.
 The project implemented at the Faculty of Agriculture and Biology, Warsaw Agricultural University (a contractor in the project).